-Expired or spoiled vaccine is nonviable vaccine in its original container (vial or syringe) that is able to be returned for excise tax credit.
+Expired or spoiled vaccine is vaccine determined to be nonviable as a result of expiring or spoiling, in its original container (vial or syringe), and is able to be returned for excise tax credit.
 It must be returned to McKesson within six months of spoilage or expiration.
 This includes expired vaccine or vaccine that is spoiled as a result of the following: